Eumaeus/plutarch_prologue/paper_demo.md

 ## Introduction

 This is an introduction to the Prologue to Plutarch's collection of essays *On the Excellence of Women*.
 This is a work originally written in Ancient Greek in the 2nd Century BCE.
-The version of the text that I worked with was translated by Frank Cole Babbitt, published in 1931.[^babbitt] I am publishing this digital edition under an open license, with documentation.
+The version of the text that I worked with was translated by Frank Cole Babbitt, published in 1931.[^babbitt] A transcription of Babbitt's translation was published online as HTML in the early 21st Century by Bill Thayer.[^thayer] I am publishing this digital edition under an open license, with documentation.

 [^babbitt]: Frank Cole Babbitt, trans. *Plutarch’s Moralia*, Vol. 3, 172a-263c (Heinemann, 1931).

+[^thayer]: Thayer, Bill.
+“Plutarch • On the Bravery of Women.”
+LacusCurtius, May 29, 2016. http://penelope.uchicago.edu/Thayer/E/Roman/Texts/Plutarch/Moralia/Bravery_of_Women*/home.html.

 ## Plutarch